SCHOOL HOLIDAYS: The Ultimate boredom busters on the Coast

 Walk the Esplanade

-HERVEY Bay is blessed with kilometres of parkland, bike paths and sandy shores overlooking the still waters of the bay.
+HERVEY Bay is blessed with kilometres and kilometres of parkland, bike paths and sandy shores overlooking the still waters of the bay.

 Rent bikes and take in the whole length of the 14km long pathway from Urangan to Gatakers Bay or break it up into smaller sections and discover piers, views, parks and playgrounds along the way.